skip to content

 American Psychological Association

 The University has signed a publishing pilot with the American Psychological Association, which provides for open access publishing in American Psychological Association's participating hybrid journals with a University of Cambridge corresponding author.
-The deal has an annual article cap; the publisher will provide a 30% discount on open access publishing once the cap has been exceeded.
-The deal covers peer-reviewed research and review articles covers articles accepted between 1 August 2022 and 31 July 2023.
+The deal has an annual article cap.
+If the cap is exceeded, researchers can use rights retention and self-archive the accepted manuscript with a CC BY licence.
+The deal covers peer-reviewed research and review articles covers articles accepted between 1 August 2023 and 31 July 2024.

 Annual Reviews